Types of Roles Required to Build World Class AI and RPA Teams

-In our previous articles, we talked about different types of AI Technologies and how and where they can be used in the Enterprise.
-It is also important to understand different types of skill sets and organizational structures that can support Business with these types of initiatives.
+In our previous articles, we talked about different types of AI technologies and how and where they can be used in an enterprise.
+It is also important to understand different types of skill sets and organizational structures that can support businesses with these types of initiatives.

-A typical lean Organizational structure we see emerging is where independent Enterprise Technology Optimization groups are established which are aligned with Business but are governed by IT.
-We also see some Organizations aligning AI and RPA initiatives within their broader Shared Services Organizations.
-Although both models have their pros and cons, the choice depends on the Organization and its culture.
-Larger Organizations may even have multiple such groups in different silos.
+A typical lean organizational structure we see emerging is where independent enterprise technology optimization groups are established and are aligned with business but are governed by IT.
+We also see some organizations aligning AI and RPA initiatives within their broader shared services organizations.
+Although both models have their pros and cons, the choice depends on the organization and its culture.
+Larger organizations may even have multiple such groups in different silos.

-We will now go into a bit more details into different types of roles that existing within AI.
+We will now go into a bit more detail on different types of roles that exist within AI.

-There are lots of non-qualified “Data Scientist” profiles on Job Sites.
-Just because someone has been writing SQL queries and working on BI Platforms does not necessarily makes them a Data Scientist.
-Even folks with experience in Data Warehousing Technologies or Big Data platforms such as Hadoop does not necessarily make them a Data Scientist.
-Here it’s important to understand the distinction between a Database Developer and/or Data Engineer vs a Data Scientist.
+There are lots of non-qualified “Data Scientist” profiles on job sites.
+Just because someone has been writing SQL queries and working on BI platforms does not necessarily make them a Data Scientist.
+Even folks with experience in data warehousing technologies or big data platforms such as Hadoop does not necessarily make them a Data Scientist either.
+Here it is important to understand the distinction between a Database Developer and/or Data Engineer vs. a Data Scientist.

-In our view to qualify as a Data Scientist, one needs to have the necessary academic or proven background in Advanced Statistics, Applied Mathematics as well as Computer Science.
-We will spare you from technical Wikipedia definitions of Data Scientists however it’s important for you to understand types of things a Data Scientist is expected to do:
+In our view, to qualify as a data scientist one needs to have the necessary academic or proven background in advanced statistics and applied mathematics, as well as computer science.
+We will spare you from technical Wikipedia definitions of data scientists however it’s important for you to understand the types of things a data scientist is expected to do:

-Most of the talented Data Scientists usually find jobs in large companies such as Google, Facebook, Amazon etc. so one strategy in addition to looking for lateral hires is to look for Masters or PHD graduates from some of the Universities which have very strong programs around Data Science.
-As an evolving but very important discipline, we feel that investing in right early stage talent can pay big dividends over a period of time.
+Most of the talented Data Scientists usually find jobs in large companies such as Google, Facebook, Amazon, etc. so one strategy in addition to looking for lateral hires is to look for Masters or PHD graduates from some Universities which have very strong programs around Data Science.
+As an evolving but very important discipline, we feel that investing in the right early stage talent can pay big dividends over a period of time.

-- Solid experience with traditional SDLC (Software Development Lifecycle) and Programming with traditional as well using ML friendly programming languages (Python, R etc.)
+- Solid experience with traditional SDLC (Software Development Life Cycle) and programming with traditional as well as ML friendly programming languages (Python, R, etc.)

 We believe that while some of the traditional Developers can re-skill themselves to become Machine Learning engineers but not everyone will be able to do so.
 To be a Machine Learning Engineer, the skills require some relevant academic background, aptitude and the talent and learning curve is a bit steep.

-A lot of traditional Developers have updated their LinkedIn Profiled as Machine Learning Developers.
+A lot of traditional developers have updated their LinkedIn profiles as Machine Learning Developers.
 Although it’s certainly admirable that folks are up-skilling themselves, we advise that if you are looking to hire Machine Learning Engineers, you go through a thorough vetting process to qualify them.

-So just because a Developer can train and consume a Chatbot in their application with a simple API, does not mean that they are Machine Learning Engineers.
+So just because a developer can train and consume a Chatbot in their application with a simple API, does not mean that they are a Machine Learning Engineer.

 RPA Architects and Engineers